 "To me gender is not physical at all, but is altogether insubstantial.
 It is soul, perhaps, it is talent, it is taste, it is environment, it is how one feels, it is light and shade, it is inner music."

-Jan Morris was a British writer, historian of place, an accoladed journalist, and author of one of the first (and finest) memoirs on being transgendered.
+Jan Morris was a British writer, historian of place, an accoladed journalist, and author of one of the first (and finest) memoirs on living as a transgendered woman.
 Just as Maya Angelou's final memoir answered the oft-asked question "How did you come to be Maya Angelou?"
 Jan Morris' (October 2, 1926 - November 20, 2020) memoir Conundrum generously explores and answers "Who was/is James/Jan Morris?"

 I believe the trans-sexual urge, at least as I have experienced it, to be far more than a social compulsion, but biological, imaginative, and essentially spiritual too.